 In the 19th Knesset Aliza Lavie was the Chairwoman of the Committee on the Status of Women and Gender Equality, where she led innovative initiatives exploring gender disparities in the national budget, potential laws and regulations to reduce the gender wage gap, the lack of women in key positions, and the ways to fight sexual assault in the public sphere.

-MK Aliza Lavie was born in Kfar Saba in Tishrei 5725, September 1964.
+MK Aliza Lavie was born in Kfar Saba on 17 of the month of Tishrei 5725, September 1964.
 She attended the religious high school Bar-Ilan in Netanya and was active in the Bnei Akiva youth movement.
 After graduating high school, she served in the IDF as a geography guide and later as an officer in army training.
 After finishing service, she continued her commitment to nature protection.
 Lavie is married to attorney Zuriel Lavie and they live together in Netanya.
-They are parents to four children and two grandchildren.
 After their marriage, the couple served as emissaries for Bnei Akiva in Durban, South Africa.
+They are parents to four children and grandparents of two grandchildren.

 MK Lavie studied at Bar-Ilan University where she received her BA, MA, and PhD.
 She wrote her doctoral dissertation on “Israeli Radio and Gender”, which focused on the issue of gender newsreels and current affairs programs on public radio.
 Her study was the first attempt of its kind to address the issue of how the media shaped the role of women in Israeli society and explore the intersection of communications and gender.
 Lavie also spent a year as a research fellow at Brandeis University working on similar issues.